A correction may be in store for Shift4 Payments Inc. (NYSE:FOUR) shares? - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on Jun 16 when Isaacman Jared bought 27,728 shares for $31.60 per share.
 The transaction valued at 876,205 led to the insider holds 362,470 shares of the business.

 Isaacman Jared bought 35,958 shares of FOUR for $1,739,758 on Mar 14.
 The Chairman & CEO now owns 334,742 shares after completing the transaction at $48.38 per share.
 On Mar 10, another insider, Isaacman Jared, who serves as the Chairman & CEO of the company, bought 82,000 shares for $49.40 each.
 As a result, the insider paid 4,050,439 and bolstered with 204,887 shares of the company.